daattali/beautiful-jekyll/_drafts/2016-08-02-hyperion-lightberry-openelec-kodi.md

 ## What you need

-- LED strips
+- LED strips.

 I got a WS2801 LED strip, you can check the type on the tiny controllers located next to each LED.

 ![Led-WS2801.jpg]({{site.baseurl}}/img/Led-WS2801.jpg)

-- USB converter
+- Lightberry USB converter.
 - A longer cable to connect the lightberry to the LEDs
 - A bunch of hooks for the back of the TV (If you don't want to do a caveman setup like mine)
 - A power supply